Dialogic Skills: Debate vs Dialogue

 We have too steep a climb to get to a generative space.

-The Solution: Brain-based Holistic Dialogue
+The Way-Forward: Brain-based Holistic Dialogue

 Our brain-based approach to dialogue: